 Copyright 2021 Keith Soares / Bufflegoat Books LLC

-The post Flash Fiction: “The Setting Sun” appeared first on KEITH SOARES.
+The post Flash Fiction: “The Setting Sun” appeared first on Keith Soares.

 ]]>